meepodeep/750-THR-Earthtyper/README.md

 # Why does this exist
 I wanted to make an ultrakill themed keyboard, so i did!
+# How to software
+ 1. DO BEFORE BUILD ITS EASIER I THINK
+ 2. Download QMK Toolbox and flash earthtyper via.hex onto the teensy by plugging it in, hitting the boot button and flashing.
 # How to build
 1.solder the keyswitches onto the front of pcb using the laser cut Keyboard plate.svg , along with the teensy 2.0 and diodes on the back.
 2. Attach led strips to the inside of the case